Skip to main content

 Current trends indicate that digital learning will likely play a large part in the future of education.
 The industry is growing at a staggering rate, with the digital learning market expected to be worth USD 77.23 billion by 2028 (AUD 112.83 billion), with a compound expected annual growth rate of 30.5%.

-This growth will largely be driven by the increasing global adoption of smartphones, as well as increased access to the internet and better technologies that enable engaging and enriching learning.
+This growth will largely be driven by the increasing global adoption of smartphones, increased access to the internet and better technologies that enable engaging and enriching learning.

-Other expected growth areas are increased uses for personalised learning, as well as learning that includes new technologies such as augmented reality (AR) and artificial intelligence (AI).
+Other expected growth areas are increased uses for personalised learning and learning that include new technologies such as augmented reality (AR) and artificial intelligence (AI).

 Why there is still a place for the traditional classroom